autobib/autobib/README.md

 For instance, you can run `autobib edit hochman-entropy`, to edit the corresponding record data.
 Note that these edits will apply to the original underlying record.

+See the [data model documentation](docs/data_model.md) for more precise information on how Autobib uses identifiers.

 Many providers have default key formats; for instance, zbMath internally uses keys of the form `zbMATH06346461`.
 Autobib can be configured to automatically convert aliases matching certain rules to `provider:sub_id` pairs.
 For example, to convert `zbMATH06346461` to `zbmath:06346461` and automatically generate permanent aliases in your database, use the `[alias_transform]` in your [configuration](#user-data-and-configuration-file):